 Ed had an ulterior motive... he was a mead maker and needed a source for reliably unadulterated honey.
 His beekeeping friend in Tennessee was winding down.
 We laugh about it being the mead that convinced me to marry him...

-Ed has enjoyed careers in trucking, banking, insurance and a commercial microbrewery.
-Five years after getting me involved with bees, Ed attended bee school as well (so now he is my assistant : ) Actually, Ed is the business mind behind Sweet Betty Bee's, and has on his slate commercial mead making and plans for honey vinegar production.
+Ed has enjoyed careers in retail store management, trucking, banking, insurance and a commercial microbrewery.
+Five years after getting me involved with bees, Ed attended bee school as well (so now he is my assistant : ) Actually, Ed is the business mind behind Sweet Betty Bee's, and had thoughts about commercial mead making and honey vinegar production.

-I have been a registered nurse for over 30 years.
+I have been a registered nurse for 40 years.
 Up until the time Ed got me involved in keeping bees, I didn't think much about life after nursing, but a steward of bees I will be.

 Ed and I grew up immersed in nature and through our life's work we want to give something back to that which sustains us.
 It is our belief that much of the sickness and disease that plagues this planet comes from increasingly widespread use of man-concocted stuff, and so we are concerned with responsible living; eating natural, unprocessed, pesticide free foods; and supporting local western North Carolina farmers with like concerns.